 Use of Weapons

 Massachusetts general law prohibits the possession of nunchaku or karate sticks; switchblades; knives; starter’s pistols; ammunition; leather armbands or other clothing that has metallic spikes, points, or studs; or other dangerous weapons or articles.
 A student who possesses any articles for sporting purposes (for example, bow and arrows) should check with the University Police Department or the Department of Residential Life to determine whether such articles are among those prohibited by statute or university regulation.
-Northeastern University also prohibits the possession of knives other than food utensils.
+Northeastern also prohibits the possession of knives other than food utensils.

 Policies and Procedures